Phantasialand

 Phantasialand is a theme park in Brühl, North Rhine-Westphalia, Germany that attracts approximately 2 million visitors annually.
-The park was opened in 1967 by Gottlieb Löffelhardt and Richard Schmidt.
-Although starting as a family-oriented park, Phantasialand has also added thrill rides, especially during recent years.
-Furthermore, following the example of Europa-Park, they have decided to attract business customers beside the regular ones, calling it "Business to Pleasure".
+It was opened in 1967 by Gottlieb Löffelhardt and Richard Schmidt.
+Although starting as a family-oriented park, it has added thrill rides, especially in recent years.
+Following the example of Europa-Park, it has also decided to attract business customers, calling spring the slogan "Business to Pleasure".

-Phantasialand is known for its high attention to detail in its theming and introduces new attractions more often compared to other theme parks to compensate for its small area and regularly is voted one of the best parks in the world.
+Phantasialand is known for its high theming detail.
+It introduces new attractions more often compared to other German theme parks, to compensate for its small area; and is regularly voted one of the world's best theme parks.

-Among the park's thrill rides is Taron (the world's second fastest multi-launch coaster), Black Mamba (a Bolliger & Mabillard inverted coaster) and a themed Mine Train roller coaster called Colorado Adventure, which runs among some mountains in the park's Wild West section and was opened by Michael Jackson.
-The last addition was F.L.Y. which is a Vekoma launched flying coaster.
+Among its thrill rides is Taron, the world's third fastest multi-launch coaster; Black Mamba, a Bolliger & Mabillard inverted coaster; and a themed Mine Train roller coaster called Colorado Adventure, which runs between some of the mountains in the park's Wild West section, and was opened by Michael Jackson.
+The most recent addition was F.L.Y., a Vekoma launched flying coaster.